tfiers/tomasfiers.net/content/projects/master-thesis.md

 This [poster](/content/Poster-SWR-NERF-retreat.pdf), made at the beginning of the project, visually shows the setup and the initial plan.
 I developed a detection algorithm based on a gated recurrent neural network, yielding a significant improvement over the state of the art.
-(For the hippocampus
-connoisseurs: [here](/content/Detections.pdf) are some preliminary detection results.
+(For the hippocampal sharp wave-ripple connoisseurs: [here](/content/Detections.pdf) are some preliminary detection results.
 Blue: state of the art method.
 Magenta: new method).